 1. The females of the ghost shrimp have a greenish saddle on the back that runs along the underside of their belly while males do not.
 The eggs underbellies also look like glowing green dots.

 2. They differ according to the convexity of the back.
-The females have the pronounced curved arc along the top end of the tail.
+The females have a pronounced curved arc along the top end of the tail.

 3. The size of the shrimp.
 The females are much larger and thicker in the abdomen than the males.
 The length of the adult female is usually 5 cm, while the males are less than 4 cm.
 Note: according to the study, I quote “Females greatly outnumbered males in the larger size classes, and males comprised only 6.7% of the shrimp larger than 30mm”.

 Unfortunately, ghost shrimp usually do not have any body markings, like Amano shrimp.
-Thereby, common methods of distinguishing shrimp gender work only up to some point with ghost shrimp.
+Thereby, common methods of distinguishing shrimp gender (read more in my article) work only up to some point with ghost shrimp.